LaravelDaily/Booking-Com-Simulation-Laravel/course/15-ratings.md

 While thinking about what method to create for posting the rating, I realized it's actually updating the booking, just with two specific fields of `rating` and `review_comment`.

-In general, I quite like the philosophy called "CRUDdy By Design" by Adam Wathan, which means that majority of actions should be one of 7 typical Resource Controller methods: index/create/store/edit/update/destroy.
+In general, I quite like the philosophy called "CRUDdy By Design" by Adam Wathan, which means that the majority of actions should be one of 7 typical Resource Controller methods: index/create/store/edit/update/destroy.

 So, in our case, we will just add a method to the `BookingController`.
 We already have this Controller under `Route::resource()`, so we don't need to change anything in the Routes.